inetrg/inet/showcases/ethernet/preemption/doc/index.rst

 ..
 In the case of the ``Default`` configuration, the MAC stores packets in a FIFO queue.
    Thus, higher-priority packets wait in line with the lower-priority packets, before getting sent eventually.

-In the case of the ``Default`` configuration, the MAC stores both background and time-sensitive packets in the same FIFO queue.
+In the case of the ``Default`` configuration, the MAC stores both background and high-priority packets in the same FIFO queue.
 Thus, higher-priority packets wait in line with the lower-priority packets, before getting sent eventually.

 Due to the limited queue length, the queue doesn't stay empty, so the delay for the frames of both traffic categories is about the same: it is rougly the transmission duration of a frame + queueing delay + interframe gap.
 The transmission duration for a 1200B frame on 100Mbps Ethernet is about 0.1ms.
 On average, there are two frames in the queue so frames wait two frame transmission durations in the queue.
 The interframe gap for 100Mbps Ethernet is 0.96us, so we assume it negligable: